SarkisSanoyan/x-clone-app/README.md

 # X-clone

 A small Next.js 15 application that recreates core UI patterns from X/Twitter.
 Built with Next.js, React and Tailwind CSS.
-The workspace indicates the developer used Bun, but npm/yarn work too.

 ## Quick start